 There’s a number of charities you can support via a charity walk: organisations like the British Heart Foundation, the Alzheimer’s Society or the National Autistic Society or humanitarian organisations like the British Red Cross or Help For Heroes.
-You can make a real difference for people around the country, and the world, with a charity walk on the North Yorkshire Three Peaks.
+You can make a real difference for people around the country, and the world, with a charity walk on the North Yorkshire Three Peaks Challenge.

 British Heart Foundation